 Biomedical engineering (BME) is a multidisciplinary field that applies engineering principles and design methods to improve the interaction and integration of engineering with medicine and biological sciences for advancing human health and solving healthcare challenges.

 Biosystems engineering provides an essential link between the biological sciences and the engineering profession.
 This linkage is necessary for the development of production and processing systems involving biological materials that preserve our natural resource base.

 The study of chemical engineering requires a foundation in mathematics, chemistry and physics.
 Fundamental principles related to the transformations of matter and energy are developed in areas such as thermodynamics, mass transfer, reactor design and chemical process design.

 Each civil engineering student will experience a broad field of study, providing a strong foundation for entry into the profession or graduate school.
 Focus areas include construction engineering, environmental engineering, geotechnical engineering, materials engineering, structural engineering, transportation engineering and water resources engineering.

 The materials engineer is responsible for the preparation, fabrication, selection, use and reuse of existing materials and for the development of new and improved materials.
-The professional in this field is often called upon to consider metals, ceramics and polymers.
-The materials engineer considers chemical, electronic, magnetic, optical and mechanical properties of materials.
+A professional in this field is often called upon to consider metals, ceramics and polymers.

 The mechanical engineering student receives the broadest training among the fields of engineering.
-The mechanical engineer uses the techniques of mathematics combined with a specialized knowledge of the thermal and energy sciences, solid and fluid mechanics and the properties of materials.
-This information is supplemented by an understanding of manufacturing processes, the design and control of systems and the economics of the technological community.
+The mechanical engineer uses the techniques of mathematics combined with specialized knowledge of the thermal and energy sciences, solid and fluid mechanics and the properties of materials.